flyteorg/flytectl/docs/source/contribute.rst

           - Command to validate/generate flytectl config
         * - ``create``
           - ``flytectl create ...``
-          - Command to create a task/workflow/launchplan/execution/project
+          - Command to create a project/execution
         * - ``delete``
           - ``flytectl delete ...``
-          - Command to delete a task/workflow/launchplan/execution/project
+          - Command to abort an execution and delete resource attributes
         * - ``get``
           - ``flytectl get ...``
-          - Command to get a task/workflow/launchplan/execution/project
+          - Command to get a task/workflow/launchplan/execution/project/resource's-attributes
         * - ``register``
           - ``flytectl register ...``
           - Command to register a task/workflow/launchplan